Student FICA Exemption

 |Half time requirements||Spring/Fall Semester||Summer Semester **|

-Wages paid for services performed by a student-employee are eligible for the FICA exemption for all payroll periods of a month or less that fall wholly or partially within the academic term.
+Wages paid for services performed by a student-employee are eligible for the FICA exemption for all payroll periods that fall wholly or partially within the academic term.

 For school breaks of more than five weeks, the FICA exemption is not available for wages earned during that period.